filecoin-project/devgrants/open-grants/project-blockchain-solution-for-AI-using-filecoin.md

 Please describe in details what your final deliverable for this project will be.
 Include a specification of the project and what functionality the software will deliver when it is finished.

-* User can see list of creditable NLP datasets from website
+* User can upload, store, and search list of creditable NLP datasets from website
 * User can review the sources, references and rating of each dataset
-* User can download a selected open database for ML training
+* User can download a selected open dataset for ML training
-* User can review and the open algorithms of machine learning codes that use the specific database as part of the training
+* User can upload, review and download the open algorithms of machine learning codes that use the specific dataset as part of the training
-* User can download the corresponding ML model produced by the open algorithms to run prediction
+* User can upload, and download the corresponding ML model produced by the open algorithms to run prediction